 One place you’ll probably go to is Basilica of St. Mary of the Assumption.
 Unless you want a quick pic inside, I say skip it.
 The interior is nothing special and after an awful climb to the top of the tower, you cannot see anything over a 5-foot barricade.
+As I’m 5 feet tall I couldn’t see anything.
 I was so disappointed.
 I highly recommend going to the Gdansk Historical Museum instead.
 It has a small museum dedicated to Gdansk’s history but the main attraction is the tower, where you can get much better views of the city (or actual views of the city).
 Not to mention it’s an easier climb.

 Gdansk, as you can imagine, also has a big maritime history.
 You can go inside a medieval crane to see the National Maritime Museum and then visit the nearby Maritime Culture Centre.
 Another part of the National Maritime Museum is located at the granaries across the river.
 You can also go aboard a freighter or take a ride on the “Black Pearl” ship outside the Chlebnicka Gate.
 For the boat ride, it leaves every hour and takes you to Westerplatte and optionally back.

 Bonus: My flight was actually cancelled so I had to cut out Malbork Castle from my itinerary.
 Still pains me to think about it!
 However you can use Gdansk as a base to visit Malbork since it’s only half an hour away by train.
-It is a UNESCO World Heritage Site and is said to be the largest brick fortress and castle in the entire world.
+Dating to the 13th century, it is a UNESCO World Heritage Site and is said to be the largest brick fortress and castle in the entire world.

 Have you ever been to Gdansk?
 What did you think?